ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The condition of being the same with something described or asserted, per Merriam-Webster Dictionary.

 A concretization of the above used in this document: Identity is the combination of one or more unique identifiers with data associated with this/these identifier(s).
-Identity associated data consists of signed certificates or credentials such as verifiable credentials and other unsigned, non-verifiable data objects generated by or on be-half of the unique identifier(s).
+Identity-associated data consists of signed certificates or credentials such as verifiable credentials and other unsigned, non-verifiable data objects generated by or on behalf of the unique identifier(s).

 [Merriam-Webster Dictionary](https://www.merriam-webster.com/dictionary/idntity)